pluralsh/documentation/pages/how-to/set-up/controllers.md

 * setting up security tooling like trivy or kubescape in your cluster
 * setting up cost management tooling like kubecost

-## Setting Up The Runtime Chart
+## Setting Up A Network Stack

-We're going to use our [runtime chart](https://github.com/pluralsh/bootstrap/tree/main/charts/runtime) for now, but the technique can generalize to any other helm chart as well, so if you want to mix and match, feel free to simply use this as inspiration.
+We're going to use externaldns and ingress nginx for now, but the technique can generalize to any other helm chart as well, so if you want to mix and match, feel free to simply use this as inspiration.

-First, let's create a global service for the runtime chart.
+First, let's create a global service for the external-dns chart.
 This will ensure it's installed on all clusters with a common tagset.
-Writing this to `bootstrap/components/runtime.yaml`
+Writing this to `bootstrap/components/externaldns.yaml`

 {% callout severity="info" %}
 The global services will all be written to a subfolder of `bootstrap`.
 This is because `plural up` initializes a bootstrap service-of-services under that folder, so we can guarantee any file written there will be synced.
 Sets of configuration that should be deployed independently and not to the mgmt cluster ought to live in their own folder structure, which we typically put under `services/**`.